Overview of Symptoms in Children for Needed Growth Guidance

 Sleep Breathing Disorders

 In many cases, underdeveloped jaws or jaws that are set too far back contribute to sleep breathing disorders such as OSA.
 This is because, along with the jaw, the tongue is also set too far back and can block the airway when the body relaxes during sleep.
 Sleep apnea in children can cause symptoms such as daytime fatigue, difficulty concentrating, bedwetting, nightmares or night terrors, behavioral disorders, and cognitive problems.
-AGGA appliances expand the upper airway to its fullest potential, allowing more oxygen into the body and improving overall health.
+Anterior guided expansion appliances expand the upper airway to its fullest potential, allowing more oxygen into the body and improving overall health.

 Jaw Problems